Sampling in Software Engineering Research: A Critical Review and Guidelines: Recommendations

 Similarly, sampling bias and publication bias in \textbf{systematic reviews} can be addressed by (i) forward and backward snowballing on references, (ii) searching multiple databases, (iii) searching pre-print servers and dissertations, and (iv) requesting unpublished work in an area through relevant mailing lists, and (v) checking websites of prolific researchers in the area.

 Evaluating sampling bias in \textbf{software repository mining} is fraught.
 Each repository is likely biased in unpredictable, non-obvious ways.
 Therefore, we cannot safely assume that random samples from one repository are representative of other repositories or software in general.
-Comparing samples from multiple repositories may help improve representativeness.
+Comparing samples from multiple repositories may help improve representativeness, or at least assess stability, but open source projects may differ from closed-source projects in unknown ways and the private code that companies are willing to share might systematically differ from the code they will not share \citep{Paulson:2004fl}.
 Research comparing projects stored in public and private repositories is especially needed, but intrinsically difficult.
-The private code that companies are willing to share might systematically differ from the code they will not share \citep{Paulson:2004fl}.
-One (ethically challenging) option is to examine private code that has been leaked.
+One (ethically questionable) option is to examine private code that has been leaked.